 With the cost of lunch under $3 and high-end apartments on the market from $90,000, the quality of life/cost ratio is exceptional.

 People are formal and polite.
 You never see verbal disputes.
 It’s a quiet, safe city that lends itself to a pace and lifestyle that is really nice.

 One of the things I enjoy most are the natural juices made to order, so common here, for around $1.
 The Sunday market also stands out to me.
 I do all my food shopping there.

 A staggering quantity of every imaginable fruit and vegetable displayed by vendors, many of whom grow the food themselves, locally, including a large variety of organic.

 And the prices!
 I shop for a family of three each week for $30-$60, nearly all organic.
 And the bulk of that is coconuts for coconut water I buy for $1 each!

 Loja is not for everyone however.
 World-class dining options are few and far between.
 If you are looking for a glamorous and exciting nightlife, you will be disappointed with your options.

 That said, the combination of natural beauty, climate, cost of living, and quality of life benefits are hard to find anywhere in the world.

-This is a guest post by Jesse Bayer.
+This is a post by Jesse Bayer.
 A successful NYC based Real Estate Investor, Jesse sold his holdings in 2013 to move with his family to Ecuador and co-found Abundant Living Ecuador – a real estate and relocation services company based out of Loja.
 Jesse has prepared a free Ecuador Relocation Guide.